awsdocs/amazon-athena-user-guide/doc_source/alter-table-add-partition.md

 ## Parameters<a name="parameters"></a>

+When you add a partition, you specify one or more column name/value pairs for the partition and the Amazon S3 path where the data files for that partition reside\.

 **\[IF NOT EXISTS\]**
 Causes the error to be suppressed if a partition with the same definition already exists\.